Mahaveer1013/SafeXchange/README.md

 The server also encrypts its responses using the same secret key.
 The client then decrypts the response on its end, preventing any interception and modification of the response data.

 ### <span style='color:#0891e9;'>Protection Against Common Attacks</span>
-By encrypting both requests and responses, safexchange helps protect against the following attack vectors commonly exploited by tools like Burp Suite:
+By encrypting both requests and responses, safeXchange helps protect against the following attack vectors commonly exploited by tools like Burp Suite:

 ### <h3>SQL Injection:</h3>